nickfrandsen/refinerycms-store/readme.md

 # Store engine for Refinery CMS.

-Simple engine to create a product catalog and basic shopping cart
+Simple engine to create a product catalog and basic shopping cart.

 ## Install

-Refinerycms-products views are in haml so add to your Gemfile
+Add to your Gemfile

     gem 'refinerycms-store',

 And run